preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-drafts/drawing-tab/index.rst

 .. image:: pm-drawing-shape-settings-settings.png

 + **Shape Type**: Here you decide what to use the shape for.
 Process Step is the default.
 You can also choose "None", which means it's just an image; "Linked process" and "Link".
 All selections except "None" creates a clickable shape.
 See below for more information.
 Note that to be able to create a linked process, other processes must already exist, to link to.
++ **Process step**: If you already have created the process steps, select the process step to go to when the shape is clicked, using this list.
 + **Select Process**: When you have selected "Linked Process" in the top list, use this list to choose the process to link to.
 + **Add Link**: When you have selected "Link" in the top list, this option is shown.
 See below for more information.
 + **Title**: Add the text that should be displayed for the shape here, if a text should be displayed.
 You can see a preview to the right.
 You can add the title in any or all available languages.